Frequently Asked Questions

 track_max_individuals()), or there are significant time-jumps in the video.
 If the number of individuals should be much lower than detected, check your

 blob_size_ranges()settings.
-It is advisable to start TRex with likely parameters, or pausing analysis to change parameters.
-Otherwise, if that does not fix anything, check your settings for
+If that does not fix anything, check your settings for

 Most likely the camera driver crashed.
 Try restarting your computer to fix it.